justinnavarr0-ga/course-materials/projects/project-2/deploying-to-railway.md

 1. Again Deploy from GitHub repo, now choose the repo you wish to deploy

     <img src="images/railway/choose_repo.png" width="450px"/>
-1. Before we deploy we need to add our MONGODB URI variable
+1. Before we deploy we need to add our MONGODB URI variable as well as our google OAuth variables

     <img src="images/railway/add_variables.png" width="450px"/>